fastforwardlabs/mdffreport12/src/02-background.md

 encountered and can take many forms.
 In addition, the nature of any anomaly posing a potential threat may evolve due to a range of external factors.
 Exemplary data of anomalies can therefore be difficult to obtain in any useful quantity.

-To give another example, in the case of border security or X-ray screening for aviation, anomalous items posing a security threat are not commonly encountered.
-Exemplary data of anomalies can be difficult to obtain in any quantity, since no such events may have occurred in the first place.
-In addition, the nature of any anomaly posing a potential threat may evolve due to a range of external factors.

 ![Exemplary data in certain applications can be difficult to obtain](figures/ill-19.png)